vectorNull/web-sec-mediator/README.md

 * Data in the app is shared amongst different components which could in turn make where to put state a bit confusing.
 Instead of state having to climb up and down the component tree, components could use state directly.
 * I wanted to learn it (The primary reason)

-This was tougher than I expected, but with a lot of help from StackOverflow, YouTube, Redux docs, and kind person from a JS group out of San Diego (who wished to remain anonymous), I was able to incorporate it into my app.
+This was tougher than I expected, but with a lot of help from StackOverflow, YouTube, Redux docs, and several helpful individuals out of San Diego's JS group, I was able to incorporate it into my app.

 ## Links